 - Simplest and safest way to stop the wheelchair is to release the joystick.
 This will bring the chair to a halt in a controlled manner. - Pulling back the joystick will break the chair abruptly with a fast stop. - Switching the control system off whilst the chair is in motion will also bring the chair to a halt.

-- Switching the control system off is only to be used in an emergency situation as the stopping action is very abrupt. - Never try to stop or slow this seating system with the wheel locks (if applicable).
-Wheel locks are designed to pre-vent the system from moving when stopped.
-They are not brakes.
+Switching the control system off is only to be used in an emergency situation as the stopping action is very abrupt.

 5.6 Driving on a slope